 FAQs:

-.999 fine silver refers to silver that is 99.9% pure, with only a tiny fraction of other trace elements.
-This high level of purity is a standard for many coins, rounds, and bars, making it a popular choice among collectors and enthusiasts.
+.999 fine silver refers to silver that is 99.9% pure, with only 0.1% made up of trace elements.
+This high level of purity is the standard for most modern silver bullion coins and bars, ensuring each piece contains almost entirely pure silver.